 There are at least 20 profiles available for H.264.
 However, most of those are very specialized.
 Most encoding software only uses a small number of these profiles.
 These more commonly-used profiles are:

 The baseline profile uses only the older, most widely-supported compression features of H.264.
-This means that video compressed using the H.264 codec, baseline profile will be compatible with almost all devices.
+This means that video compressed using the H.264 codec, the baseline profile will be compatible with almost all devices.
 This includes older and low-power devices.
 However, the tradeoff is that file sizes will be larger.

 The main profile applies some additional encoding features of the H.264 family.
 This requires more processing power and memory on the decoding side.
 Old or low-powered devices (such as tablets or smartphones made more than 5-8 years ago) may not be able to decode this video.
 However, file sizes are smaller.

 The high profile is the most modern implementation of H.264.
 It includes more encoding features that enable smaller file sizes.
 However, this requires more processing power and memory from the viewer’s devices.
 Today, device power has become less of an issue.
 The high profile is supported on all modern smartphones, tablets, computers, set-top boxes, gaming consoles, and so on.
-However, using the high profile may prevent users with very old devices from accessing content.
+However, using a high profile may prevent users with very old devices from accessing content.

 In short: use the baseline profile if you’re targeting users on very old, underpowered devices.
 If your viewers tend to use modern devices, the high or main profile should be fine to use.